How to generate the Design History File for your medical device

 How to Use This Guide

-This guide is broken out into a number of sections that map Ketryx Configuration Items to the contents of key Release Documents.
-In addition to step-by-step information about populating key information in each type of Configuration Item, the final section of this guide provides an overview of additional default Release Documents and the key types of Configuration Items that they contain.
+This guide is broken into eleven steps that mirror the medical device development lifecycle by creating and mapping Ketryx Configuration Items to key release documents.
+In addition to step-by-step instructions on how to populate key information for each type of Configuration Item, the final section of this guide provides an overview of additional default release documents and the key types of Configuration Items that they contain.

 Tracking Progress